GameAutomators/eBook-Source/Examples/09-stick-hero.md

 ### Tutorial

 Here's the step-wise tutorial to automate the game using approach 3.
+The source code is avaiable [here](https://github.com/GameAutomators/StickHero).

 #### Step 1: Detecting the black pillars